dehesselle/gitlabci/README.md

   - yellow for running jobs
   - green for successfully completed jobs
   - red for failed jobs
-- ___combined "job started" and "job finished"___ column, each as 3-digit values in minutes since job creation and job start
+- ___combined "job started" and "job finished"___ column, each as 3-digit value in "minutes since job creation" and "minutes since job start" in `NNN·NNN` format
 - ___git reference___ column, limited to 10 chars
 - ___commit hash___ column, short form
 - ___commit message___ column, first line only and limited to 52 chars